Brescia: Government

 Since local government political reorganization in 1993, Brescia has been governed by the City Council of Brescia, which is based in Palazzo della Loggia.
-Voters elect directly 32 councilors and the Mayor of Brescia every five years.
+Voters elect directly 32 councilors and the mayor of Brescia every five years.

 Brescia was generally considered in the past one of the most important political bellwether in Italy.
 Historical stronghold of DC party, in 1994 it was the city in which was firstly experimented the newborn political center-left coalition formed by members of former PCI and DC parties against Silvio Berlusconi's center-right coalition: that year the last secretary of DC and former minister, Mino Martinazzoli, run as mayor with the support of the leftist PDS and won the election defeating the Forza Italia-Lega Nord bloc candidate, endorsed by Berlusconi.
 This experience is considered even today one of the bases of Romano Prodi's The Olive Tree political coalition.

 Since then to 2008 the center-left coalition held the largest number of seats with a partnership administration based on the alliance between the major left-wing, green and independents parties.
 Anyway, in the 2008 local elections the center-right coalition formed by Silvio Berlusconi's People of Freedom party and the regionalist Lega Nord won for the first time the majority in the City Council.
 These elections occurred the same day Berlusconi's coalition achieved an outright majority across the country.
 However, in the 2013 elections the Democratic Party achieved an outright majority across the city and the center-left coalition became again the major force in the City Council.
 In the 2018 local elections the center-left coalition obtained even the 54% of the votes on the first round and the Democratic Party, which obtained nearly the 35% of the votes, gained 15 seats out of 32 in the City Council.
+In the 2023 local elections the center-left coalition obtained again the 54% of the votes on the first round.

-The current Mayor of Brescia is Emilio Del Bono (PD), elected on 10 June 2013, and re-elected for a second term on 10 June 2018.
+The current mayor of Brescia is Laura Castelletti, a center-left independent, elected on 20 May 2023.
+She previously served as deputy mayor for 10 years between 2013 and 2023.

 Brescia is also the capital of its own province.
 The Provincial Council is seated in Palazzo Broletto.